-(Jonah 3:3) So Jonah arose and went to Nineveh, according to the word of the LORD.
-Now Nineveh was an exceedingly great city, three days' journey in breadth.
+(Jonah 3:3) So Jonah arose, and went unto Nineveh, according to the word of the LORD.
+Now Nineveh was an exceeding great city of three days' journey.

 After he experienced God's redeeming discipline, Jonah obeyed God.
 He had to travel about 500 miles to Nineveh.
 Imagine Jonah's flesh and hair and smell and how he must have felt and looked in the city of Nineveh after his time in the fish and long travels.
 He might not have wanted to obey God, and he probably preached to do God's will lest he suffer God's discipline or something even worse again.